LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Related Work

 \section{Related Work}

 Our approach joins a number of other works in the field of shape generation, specifically those that leverage sequences.
-Among autoregressive sequence-based generative frameworks, PolyGen \cite{nash2020polygen} generates a sequence of mesh vertices and then learns to connect them together.
+Among autoregressive sequence-based generative frameworks, PolyGen~\cite{nash2020polygen} generates a sequence of mesh vertices and then learns to connect them together.
+MeshGPT~\cite{siddiqui2023meshgpt} models shapes as a sequence of triangles using language-model-style autoregressive decoding from a learned quantized latent vocabulary of faces.
 Other works with diverse approaches to the sequence-based 3D shape modeling problem include DeepCAD~\cite{wu2021deepcad}.
 We take inspiration from SketchRNN \cite{ha2018SketchRNN} and their neural representation of sketch strokes in the 2D vector graphics context.
-As far as we can ascertain, our work is the first technique to build a neural network for analyzing and synthesizing cross-sectional loops for shape generation and editing. \rh{This unique representation facilitates a method for achieving structural shape manipulations through simple and intuitive loop edits (such as geometric transformations) that imply broader changes to the resultant geometry.}
+To our knowledge, our work is the first technique to build a neural network for analyzing and synthesizing cross-sectional loops for shape generation and editing. \rh{This unique representation facilitates a method for achieving structural shape manipulations through simple and intuitive loop edits (such as geometric transformations) that imply broader changes to the resultant geometry.}